Guuzzeji/youtube-scissors-cli/README.md

 - Open your fork and add your changes / features

-- (Optional but important) run `npm test` if you made any changes to fetch folder or fetch files.
+- **(Important)** run `npm test` if you made any changes to fetch folder or fetch files.
 Doing this to make sure everything is working properly when grabbing data and parsing it from YouTube

 - Test and make sure your changes can still create a functional executable file. (check build guide above)